Settings tab

 Prerequisite: Both the engineering environment and the runtime environment must use at least TwinCAT version 3.1.4026.6.

-If the TwinCAT Core Boost function is not supported by a target system, the following message appears after pressing the button Set on Target:
+If the TwinCAT Core Boost function is not supported by a given target system, the following message appears after pressing the button Set on Target:

 Settings tab 3: